chloekeenan/project-1/README.md

 - I used (https://www.w3schools.com/css/css3_object-fit.asp) for object fit.

+- I would like to also credit the amazing tutors at The Code Institute for all of their help.

 # Media

  - Fonts Used:   'Lucida Sans', 'Lucida Sans Regular', 'Lucida Grande', 'Lucida Sans Unicode', Geneva, Verdana, sans-serif